aledrocomic/gocomicwriter/docs/go_comic_writer_concept.md

 - Precise lettering: pro typography, balloons, tails, and SFX with predictable export.
 - Asset organization: characters, locations, props, and visual references, all searchable and reusable.
 - Reliable exports: CBZ, PDF, PNG/SVG with consistent rendering, bleeds, and trim boxes.
+- Fast search and cross-references: instant full-text search across script, captions, SFX, and Bible, with where-used lookups via cross-references.
+- Connected by design: offline-first with a local embedded index; thin backend for organization-wide search and future sync.
 - Offline-first and cross-platform: Windows, macOS, Linux.

 ## Primary Personas